mbesser/mbesser.github.io/_case_studies/02_medi.md

 layout: case_study
 project_name: medi
 title: medi companion
-description: medi companion is an app to support patients with lipedema and lymphedema.
-The app offers a comprehensive health program that provides indication-specific education, tips on exercise, nutrition and fashion, and explains how to use medical aids.
+description: Support patients with lipedema and lymphedema with a comprehensive health program.
+The program provides indication-specific education which includes tips on exercise and nutrition, fashion and the use of medical aids.
 title_image:
   url: medi_cover_image.png
   alt: A screenshot from the medi companion app displayed in an iPhone.
 It shows the a part of the app where users can see a chart that tells how long they wore their compression stockings during the previous seven days.